rubyonjets/jets/docs/_docs/assets-serving.md

 title: Assets Serving
 ---

 Jets handles asset serving by uploading asset files to s3 and serving them directly from s3.
-This is particularly beneficial for binary assets like images as they are s3 is better suited for serving them.
+This is particularly beneficial for binary assets like images as s3 is better suited for serving them.

 By default, these folders are automatically uploaded to s3 as part of the `jets deploy` command: